open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/faas.md

 Note: The resource attribute `faas.instance` differs from the span attribute `faas.execution`.
 For more information see the [Semantic conventions for FaaS spans](../../trace/semantic_conventions/faas.md#difference-between-execution-and-instance).

-Note: All `faas` resource attributes MAY also be used as span attributes.
+Some or all `faas` resource attributes MAY also be used as span attributes.
 Some FaaS APIs do not provide a way to detect those attributes from the environment - they are passed as function parameters, available after the TracerProvider is instantiated; that makes it impossible to use them in a Resource.